 The spine has three regions - cervical (neck and upper back), thoracic (middle back), and lumbar (lower back).
 The cervical portion of the spine contains seven vertebrae.

-As we’ve discussed, the spine is a vulnerable part of your body.
-When you get in an accident in a car, on a motorcycle, falling from height, or slipping and falling, just to name a few potential situations, there are several injuries to the neck that are common.
+As we've discussed, the spine is a vulnerable part of your body.
+When you get in an accident in a car, on a motorcycle, falling from a height, or slipping and falling, just to name a few potential situations, there are several injuries to the neck that are common.
 One of the most common is damage to one or more cervical discs, resulting in pain and lessened mobility.

 When it comes to an accident scenario, anyone can be at risk.
 But age does play into the equation as well.
 You see, as you age, your discs become less pliable, and your vertebrae may wear down and become more fragile.
 This is called spinal degenerative disease.
 That there are certain groups of people, such as those who are elderly or have osteoporosis, that may be more vulnerable to a disc injury due to this degenerating process.